 Daybreak is an online program supported by WNSW PHN designed to help individuals reduce their harmful alcohol consumption through a range of evidence-based support.
-Daybreak supports high risk drinkers to change, prevents people needing long-term treatment and/or hospitalisation for alcohol misuse and provides people with long term aftercare following treatment, or while they are on a waitlist.
-The daybreak program combines elements of assessment, brief intervention, motivational interviewing, CBT, peer support and clinical support to assist users to change their relationship with alcohol.
+Daybreak supports high risk drinkers to change their behavior through combined elements of assessment, brief intervention, motivational interviewing, CBT, peer support and clinical support.

 The Drug & Alcohol Specialist Advisory Service (DASAS) - Phone 1800 023 687 (regional & rural NSW line, 24 hr service)

 Telephone service to support doctors, nurses, and other health professionals in NSW and ACT.
 If you are worried about complexities in a patient presenting to you, this services gives advice and guidance immediately.
 Managed by St Vincent’s Hospital, Sydney.

 WNSW LHD Drug & Alcohol Helpline - Phone 1300 887 000 (8.30am - 4.30pm Monday to Friday)

 Support and referral services for people with drug and alcohol problems.
 Staffed by experienced drug and alcohol clinicians.

 National addiction treatment centre that supports healthcare professionals provide high-quality evidence-based practice.
 Formally affiliated with Monash University.

 Family Drug Support - 1300 368 186

 NSW Alcohol & Drug Information Service - 1800 422 599

 Stimulant Treatment Line - 1800 10 11 88